Gianlucorso/DELL-XPS15-9570/ubuntu-18.04/README.md

 +-----------------------------------------------------------------------------+
 ```

-Then I suggested to select "intel-profile" to increase battery life when you
+Then I suggested to select `intel-profile` to increase battery life when you
 are not intending to use NVIDIA graphic card.
 Thus:

 ```$ sudo prime-select intel```

 or, use ubuntu search menu.
-Search for "nvidia xserver", open that application.
+Search for `nvidia xserver`, open that application.
 If the installation went fine you should see many options in the list menu on the left.
-The last one should be "PRIME Profiles".
+The last one should be `PRIME Profiles`.
 Click on it and on the right you should be able to select which profile you prefer.
-Select "Intel" when you are not intending to use your NVIDIA graphic card (this will increase the battery life), otherwise "NVIDIA" profile.
+Select `Intel` when you are not intending to use your NVIDIA graphic card (this will increase the battery life), otherwise `NVIDIA` profile.

 ## 9. If you want to erase Ubuntu and reinstall it or install another version of it

-**Assumptions:** no changes in BIOS (still AHCI option enabled), still the same Ubuntu partition you did at that time you installed Ubuntu.
+**Assumptions:** no changes in BIOS (still `AHCI` option enabled), still the same Ubuntu partition you did at that time you installed Ubuntu.

 If you are in that situation then skip steps below and jump to next subsection,